csebooks/relational-databases/content.en/part-five-system-architecture/_index.md

 • In **transaction scaleup**, the rate at which transactions are submitted to the database increases and the size of the database increases proportionally to the transaction rate.
 This kind of scaleup is what is relevant in transaction- processing systems where the transactions are small updates—for example, a deposit or withdrawal from an account—and transaction rates grow as more accounts are created.
 Such transaction processing is especially well adapted for parallel execution, since transactions can run concurrently and independently on separate processors, and each transaction takes roughly the same amount of time, even if the database grows.

 Scaleup is usually the more important metric for measuring efficiency of par- allel database systems.
 The goal of parallelism in database systems is usually to make sure that the database system can continue to perform at an acceptable speed, even as the size of the database and the number of transactions increases.
-Increasing the capacity of the system by increasing the parallelism provides a smoother path for growth for an enterprise than does replacing a centralized
+Increasing the capacity of the system by increasing the parallelism provides a smoother path for growth for an enterprise than does replacing a centralized system with a faster machine (even assuming that such a machine exists).

-**780 Chapter 17 Database-System Architectures**

-system with a faster machine (even assuming that such a machine exists).
 How- ever, we must also look at absolute performance numbers when using scaleup measures; a machine that scales up linearly may perform worse than a machine that scales less than linearly, simply because the latter machine is much faster to start off with.

 A number of factors work against efficient parallel operation and can diminish both speedup and scaleup.